LuleaUniversityOfTechnology/opengl-lab-env/README.md

 2. Work either in the example app project, or create a new project with the same settings as example app.

 GLM math library is included by default in the example app project.

+# CMake Users
+1. Configure and Generate project by using either a CMake GUI tool, or by executing `cmake -S {PATH_TO_SOURCE_ROOT} -B {PATH_TO_BUILD_FOLDER}`.
+Select Generator based on your preferences.
+2. Build project by using the generated project files (`make` from the build folder if you are using Unix Makefiles)
+3. Executables will be placed in the `bin` folder

 # Usage
 The lab environment contains two classes, Window and App.
 Override the App class for your project to implement your own update loop.
 The Window class is used to open a window and connect input handlers to it.